What is LIBOR?

 The London Inter-Bank Offered Rate (LIBOR) is an industry interest rate benchmark which has been used by international and U.S. banks for decades, including First Financial.
 LIBOR is used as the basis for interest rates for a variety of business lending solutions and mortgages.

 Why is LIBOR being phased out, and how does it impact me?

-The UK and US regulators, as well as The Alternative Reference Rates Committee (ARRC) are calling for the industry to phase out LIBOR.
+The U.K. and U.S. regulators, as well as The Alternative Reference Rates Committee (ARRC), are calling for the industry to phase out LIBOR.
 Please note, this announcement and transition only affects loans tied to LIBOR.
-If you have a loan priced using Prime, Treasury, etc. there will be no impact to that loan.
+If you have a loan priced using Prime, Treasury, etc. there will be no impact.

-Although LIBOR won’t be phased out until mid-2023, our team started working on our transition plan in 2019.
-In the coming months (if not already), your First Financial Bank Relationship Manager will contact you to amend your current lending agreements if necessary.
+Although LIBOR won’t be phased out until mid-2023, First Financial began working on a transition plan in 2019.
+If you currently have a loan tied to LIBOR, your First Financial Bank Relationship Manager will contact you to amend your current lending agreements, if necessary.
 We want to ensure a seamless transition to a new index in mid-2023.

 FCA announces the industry will transition away from LIBOR.